-- Ultimate Earned Claims occurred during the period cover by treaty until the closing date from which the amounts already paid by the company are deducted (i.e. the provision for claims minus claims paid) - Reinsured Earned Premiums during the period cover by treaty until the closing date - Reinsured Earned Premiums and the risk attached during the coverage period of the treaty beyond the closing date (i.e. the premium provision)
+- Ultimate claims occurred during the period cover by treaty until at the closing date from which the amounts already paid by the company are deducted (i.e. the provision for claims minus claims paid) - Reinsured premiums during the period cover by treaty until the closing date - Reinsured premiums and the risk attached during the coverage period of the treaty beyond the closing date (i.e. the premium provision)